leeturner/hugo-devresume-theme/README.md

 * The ability to customise the titles for the different sections of the CV
 * Updated to the latest font awesome version
 * Add a Key Achievements section at the top of the CV
+* Add a Courses & Training section to the CV

 If the original repo continues to be maintained I am more than happy to put a PR out for these changes if the original author thinks they are useful.